Juan Carlos González

-Juan Carlos González Ortiz (22 August 1924 – 15 February 2010) was a Uruguayan footballer.
-He played for CA Peñarol.
+Juan Carlos González Ortiz (22 August 1924 – 15 February 2010) was a Uruguayan footballer who played for CA Peñarol.

-For the Uruguay national football team, he was part of the 1950 FIFA World Cup winning team, and he played in two matches in the tournament.
+He was part of the Uruguay national football team, which won the 1950 FIFA World Cup, participating in two matches during the tournament.

-Gonzalez died on 15 February 2010.
-He was 85.
+Gonzalez died on 15 February 2010, at the age of 85.
 His remains are buried at the Olympic Mausoleum, Buceo Cemetery.